 Background Information and National Standards for Assessment

-There are many reasons why children undergo assessments; among these is the desire to know how well children are learning, if they are making progress and meeting proficiency benchmarks, and if they are being taught effectively.
+There are many reasons why children undergo assessments; among these is the desire to know how well children are learning, if they are making progress and meeting proficiency benchmarks as well as serving as a guide to evaluate if children are being taught effectively.
 Data from assessments provide valuable information for planning whole-group and individualized instruction, for determining program quality, and for communicating with others.
 Assessment practices encompass a range of instruments and techniques including structured one-on-one child assessments, standardized assessments, portfolios, rating scales, and observation.
 Comprehensive assessment is based on information from multiple sources, including measures that provide different types of information.
 (End Excerpt from the ELORS Teacher’s Guide by Margaret Gillis, Ph.D., Tracey West, Ph.D., and Mary Ruth Coleman, Ph.D.)

 Peñasquitos Christian Preschool uses three different assessment tools serving students in the following ages/stages.